UniMath/agda-unimath/src/trees/combinator-enriched-directed-trees.lagda.md

 ## Idea

-Given an element `a : A` and a map `T : B(a) → Enriched-Directed-Tree A B`, we construct an enriched directed tree that combines the trees `T` into a single tree.
+The **combinator operation** on enriched directed trees combines, for any element `a : A`, a family of enriched directed trees `T : B(a) → Enriched-Directed-Tree A B` indexed by `B a` into a single tree enriched directed tree with a new root.

 ## Definition